aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-gif/_index.md

 ---
 title: Convert SVG to GIF | C#
 linktitle: Convert SVG to GIF
-keywords: svg to gif, convert svg to gif, svg to gif conversion, svg to gif converter, save options
+keywords: svg to gif, convert svg to gif, svg to gif conversion, svg to gif converter, save options, c# code, online converter
 description: This article provides information on how to convert SVG to GIF using Aspose.HTML API.
 You will learn about the supported SVG to GIF conversion scenarios and consider examples to illustrate them.
 weight: 50
 type: docs
 url: /net/converting-between-formats/svg-to-gif/
-lastmod: 2022-01-11
+lastmod: 2022-07-28
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />